 MDST 222 - Cultural Diversity in Health Care.
 Three credit hours.
 Culture has a powerful influence on one's interpretation of and response to health care.
-It is essential that health care professionals become aware and learn to value patient diversity.
-In doing so, health care professionals will enhance the delivery and effectiveness of patient care.
-This course offers students an opportunity to better understand the influence culture plays on our society.
+It is essential that healthcare professionals become aware and learn to value patient diversity.
+In doing so, healthcare professionals will enhance the delivery and effectiveness of patient care.
+This course offers students an opportunity to better understand the influence culture plays in our society.

 MDST 225 - Healthcare Human Resource Management.
 Three credit hours.
-Overview of the theory and practice of human resource management in health care settings.
-Covers job design and analysis; legal issues; safety; training; employee relations; health care compensation practices; recruitment; and the challenges facing health care management today.
+Overview of the theory and practice of human resource management in healthcare settings.
+Covers job design and analysis; legal issues; safety; training; employee relations; health care compensation practices; recruitment; and the challenges facing healthcare management today.
 Includes relevant applications for the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).